kontur/jquery.video-frame-animation/README.md

   listener that can define the 0-100% frames animation range in any way
 - methods for playing the animation (back and forth) programmatically
-- proper preloading / forced or dynamic preloading switch
 - smoother transition to high resolution images
 - implement events for: preloading, scrolling, scrolling finished, high resolution image loaded, etc.
-- dynamic prefetching of high resolution images when low resolution images are all loaded